Li'l Darlin'

-"Li'l Darlin" (copyrighted in 1958 as "Lil' Darlin") is a jazz standard, composed and arranged in 1957 by Neal Hefti for the Count Basie Orchestra and first recorded on the 1958 album, The Atomic Mr. Basie (Roulette Records).
+"Li'l Darlin" (copyrighted in 1958 as "Lil' Darlin") is a jazz standard, composed and arranged in 1957 by Neal Hefti for the Count Basie Orchestra and first recorded on the 1958 album The Atomic Mr. Basie (Roulette Records).

 Style

-The composition, in the words of jazz writer, Donald Clarke, is "an object lesson in how to swing at a slow tempo."
+The composition, in the words of jazz writer Donald Clarke, is "an object lesson in how to swing at a slow tempo".

 Gary Giddins expands on the importance of tempo in the performance of "Li'l Darlin", saying that "in the enduring 'Li'l Darlin', [Hefti] tested the band's temporal mastery with a slow and simple theme that dies if it isn't played at exactly the right tempo.
-Basie never flinched."
+Basie never flinched".
 Hefti envisioned the piece to be played at a medium swing tempo, not as a ballad.

 History

 The Jazz Discography (online), as of June 24, 2019, lists 324 recordings of the work.

 With lyrics added

-Around 1958, Jon Hendricks wrote and arranged lyrics to "Li'l Darlin", and his vocal trio, Lambert, Hendricks & Ross, performed it with Basie on May 26, 1958 for Roulette Records, (initially unissued, session no. 13064).
+Around 1958, Jon Hendricks wrote and arranged lyrics to "Li'l Darlin", and his vocal trio, Lambert, Hendricks & Ross, performed it with Basie on May 26, 1958, for Roulette Records, (initially unissued, session no. 13064).
 Mark Murphy recorded it on Rah in 1961.
-In 1963, Mel Torme sang "Li'l Darlin" with the Basie Band on The Judy Garland Show.
-Hendricks & Company recorded it on Love in 1982, and Kurt Elling on Flirting with Twilight in 2001.
+In 1963, Mel Tormé sang "Li'l Darlin" with the Basie Band on The Judy Garland Show.
+Hendricks & Company recorded the song on Love in 1982, and Kurt Elling on Flirting with Twilight in 2001.

 Bart Howard wrote new lyrics, "Don't Dream of Anybody But Me", to Hefti's tune in 1959.
-Tormé recorded that song on Back in Town (1959), Bobby Darin on This Is Darin (1960), Mabel Mercer on Merely Marvelous (1960) and Ella Fitzgerald on Things Ain't What They Used to Be (1971).
+Tormé recorded that version on Back in Town (1959), Bobby Darin on This Is Darin (1960), Mabel Mercer on Merely Marvelous (1960) and Ella Fitzgerald on Things Ain't What They Used to Be (1971).